-The Salt Spring Film Festival Society is a non-profit charitable society incorporated in 2010, whose mission is to educate, inspire and activate our community through a festival of independent documentary film from Canada and around the world.
-We present films that explore music, art and culture, engage humanitarian and social justice concerns and deal with environmental and international issues.
-Filmmakers are invited to the festival to present their films and lead lively discussions.
+The Salt Spring Film Festival Society is a non-profit charitable society incorporated in 2008, whose mission is to educate, inspire and activate our community through a Festival of independent documentary film from Canada and around the world.
+We present films that explore social justice, the environment, art and culture, politics and food security.
+Filmmakers are invited to the Festival to present their films and lead lively discussions.

 During the Festival Weekend the Salt Spring Film Festival Society hosts a Social Justice Bazaar.
 Many local organizations gather to educate the audience about their activities in the social fabric of Salt Spring Island.

 As well, the Society presents other film nights, events and workshops throughout the year to encourage local filmmakers and to cultivate the appreciation of documentary film on Salt Spring Island.

 Community Support remains the heart of the Festival: around 100 volunteers, numerous individual donors and business community sponsors make the festival possible.

 The Festival Roots reach back to 1996, when Islanders Bob Wild, Marg and Art Simons were inspired to create a Film Festival on Salt Spring.
 The Anglican Church offered their basement and for two years, Salt Spring piggy-backed on the resources of the Courtenay Festival and a documentary Film Festival was born.

 With an infusion of ideas and energy from Jane Squier and Maggie Schubart, the Festival was revived in 1999 as the “Our Island, Our World Film Festival.”